s2010/arduino-Workshop/README.md

 # arduino-Workshop
-collection arduino projects with code
+collection of arduino projects to introduce basic arduino functionality